 A rooster walks on top of roots used in traditional healing at BiMwanahija’s clinic

-Two women who carry dark djinn (spirits) have longer consultations with Sheik Abdul Rahman & Sheik Nsoor.
-In order to push the djinni out, the Sheiks physically hold the women and speak angrily to the djinn inside of them.
+Two women believed to carry dark djinn (spirits) have private consultations with Sheik Abdul Rahman & Sheik Nsoor.
+In order to push the djinni out that is causing their illnesses, the Sheiks physically hold the women and speak angrily to the djinn inside of them.
 It is believed that the Sheiks have power bestowed on them by Allah, that gives them special strength that the djinn are afraid of.

 Handwritten patient files at Kidongo Chekundu Hospital, Zanzibar’s only psychiatric ward.
 Most families believe that mental illness is caused by djinn (spirit) possession, so rarely bring patients to the hospital until the situation is dire.

 Women face the wall to better focus on recitation of dua or prayers at the Shifaa Herbalist Clinic.
 They came to be to be healed of spiritual and phsyical illness believed to be caused by djinn (spirits), through the Quran.

 Rooftops of homes in Fuoni village just outside of Zanzibar City, Tanzania

 A woman in the process of being cleansed of a djinn possession (supernatural being that forces people to do it’s will) that is believed to be causing her stomach pains at the Shifaa Herbalist Clinic .
 The act of the dispossession often leads to screaming, running, and writhing as the words from the Quran are like fire to the spirit

 A gurney is rushed across the yard at Mnazi Mmoja public hospital.

 At hospitals in Zanzibar everything— including daily meals, washing and transporting to different departments— must be supplied by a patients family and friends versus hospital staff